aiscend-research/smallholder-irrigation-dataset/src/features/README.md

 ## Downloading Features

-> **Note:** This module downloads dense Sentinel-2 mosaics for irrigation-labeled sites via Google Earth Engine.
-The pipeline supports data from 2016–2025, with cloud/shadow filtering, NDVI/EVI/NDWI extraction, and custom pseudo-L2A quality masks by using L1C data.
+> **Note:** This module builds dense Sentinel-2 time series for irrigation-labeled sites via Google Earth Engine (GEE).
+It supports 2016–2025 and applies server-side cloud screening, DOS haze correction, and local NDVI/EVI/NDWI.
+Each time window uses the single best scene (no pixel-wise mosaic) to avoid seam artifacts.

 To download features, we first load in all the irrigated images and their (lat, lon, date, ID) data from `data/labels/labeled_surveys/random_sample/latest_irrigation_table.csv`.
-Then for each image, we generate a time series of images at the same location, with the middle of the time series being the date of the labeled image.
+For each site, we generate a fixed-length time series centered on the labeled date.

 ### Time Window Definition

-For each labeled image, we generate 37 consecutive 10-day intervals around the observation date, with the center of the series being the date of the labeled image.
+We create 37 consecutive 10-day windows around the labeled date (±18 windows).
+The middle window contains the labeled date.

 ![time window graphic](./readme_figures/time_window.png)

-Each of the 37 time windows corresponds to a single satellite image, which is a mosaic over that particular 10 day interval.
+Each window selects one Sentinel-2 scene with the lowest cloud fraction inside the 100×100 region (no pixel-level mosaic within the window).

 ### Sentinel-2 Mosaic Retrieval

-The satellite imagery we use for the time series is Sentinel-2 L1C data (available starting June 2015), retrieved through [Google Earth Engine](https://developers.google.com/earth-engine/datasets/catalog/COPERNICUS_S2_HARMONIZED)

-For each of the 37 ten-day windows in the time series, we generate a mosaic image spanning the interval, and save it to our Google Cloud Bucket.
-Each of these resultant images contains 13 bands: all 10 original Sentinel-2 bands and 3 derived bands to measure vegetation.
+We retrieve Sentinel-2 L1C imagery from COPERNICUS/S2_HARMONIZED [Google Earth Engine](https://developers.google.com/earth-engine/datasets/catalog/COPERNICUS_S2_HARMONIZED) and pair each scene with cloud probabilities from COPERNICUS/S2_CLOUD_PROBABILITY[Google Earth Engine](https://developers.google.com/earth-engine/datasets/catalog/COPERNICUS_S2_CLOUD_PROBABILITY).

+For every 10-day window in the 37-step series, we search for scenes intersecting the site, attach the s2cloudless probabilities by system:index, and build a server-side SCL for that scene.
+Our SCL uses three states—7 for clear/other, 9 for cloud, and 10 for cirrus—derived from the s2cloudless field with light spectral guards to remove speckles.
+We then score cloud fraction over the AOI and select a single lowest-cloud scene for that window (no pixel-wise mosaicking), followed by a simple DOS (dark-object subtraction) to stabilize reflectance.

+For each window we export two rasters to GCS: an unmasked cube (<prefix>.tif) containing the ten reflectance bands (B2, B3, B4, B5, B6, B7, B8, B8A, B11, B12) plus the SCL (11 bands total), and a masked cube (<prefix>_masked.tif) where cloud/cirrus pixels are written as NO_DATA = −9999 in both reflectance and SCL.
+Locally we load these exports, compute NDVI, EVI, and NDWI, and stack all 37 windows into a consistent time series.
+The final per-step layout used for modeling and visualization is 14 bands: the 10 reflectance bands, the three indices (scaled by 10,000), and the SCL.

 #### Atmospheric Correction

 Because we are using Sentinel-2 L1C data, which does not include atmospheric correction (L2A data does include atmospheric correction, but is unavailable for years 2016-2018), we perform the following steps on each Sentinel-2 L1C mosaic to perform our own atmospheric correction:

 - Pseudo-Atmospheric Correction (DOS):
-    - Each Sentinel-2 L1C mosaic is first corrected using a simple Dark Object Subtraction (DOS) algorithm.
+    - Each Sentinel-2 L1C mosaic is first corrected using a simple Dark Object Subtraction (DOS) algorithm on B2/B3/B4/B8.
 This reduces atmospheric haze and brings the reflectance values closer to L2A surface reflectance.

 - Custom Scene Classification Layer (SCL):
     - After atmospheric correction, a custom SCL (Scene Classification Layer) band is generated based on NDVI, NDWI, NDSI, and brightness thresholds.
 This SCL simulates the L2A official product, enabling masking of clouds, shadows, water, snow/ice, vegetation, and more, and allows downstream analysis to use L2A-like quality masks for each time step.